 Online Eating Disorder Support Group

-Free eating disorder recovery resources.
+Free eating disorder recovery resources with Alsana.

 Free Online Eating Disorder Support Group

-• Alsana support groups are offered at no cost to support adults of all genders in their eating disorder recovery.
+• Alsana support groups are offered at no cost to support adults (18+) of all genders in their eating disorder recovery.

 • This group is pro-recovery and its goals are to help people suffering from eating disorders know they’re not alone, reduce shame, brainstorm solutions to common challenges, relate to one another, and inspire hope.